monash-emu/AuTuMN/apps/covid_19/mixing_optimisation/Readme.txt

-The configurations will be all combinations of the following options:
+﻿The configurations will be all combinations of the following options:
 - 6 countries
   belgium, united-kingdom, spain, italy, sweden, france.